 Reduction of energy consumption is a continuous improvement process, which is the responsibility of the local entities.
-In 2022, numerous small and mid-size initiatives were implemented, such as:
+In 2023, numerous small and mid-size initiatives were implemented, such as:

-- Replacement of light bulbs to LED and installation of motion detectors. - Installation of heating thermostat controls. - Installation of high-speed doors between halls and the open air. - Improvement of insulation of heat treatment lines. - Optimization of the utilization of the heat treatment lines.
+- Replacement of light bulbs to LED and installation of motion detectors. - Installation of heating thermostat controls. - Improvement of insulation of heat treatment lines. - Optimization of the utilization of the heat treatment lines.